Six Various Types of Charts

 The gold bar chart will show high price, low price, open price and close price.

-The bar chart will be represented by a vertical line that represents the bar and then there'll be a small dash onto the left side of this vertical bar representation illustrating the opening price & another small dash onto the right side of this vertical bar representation illustrating the closing price.
+The bar chart is depicted with a vertical line representing the bar, accompanied by a small mark on the left side of this line indicating the opening price, and another mark on the right side illustrating the closing price.

 A gold bar will continue and start plotting from where the previous bar left of.